mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The

-of the Travellers’ Aid Society
+of the Travellers' Aid Society

 ## JJ